Shawn-gitman/Periodic_Classification_LogisticR/README.md

 # Periodic_Classification_LogisticR(PCL) - Summer Intern Research Project(2021)
 PCL(Periodic Classification Logistic) is a binary classification algorithm that utilizes Logistic Regression to classify time series periodcity.
 We utilize Python, Tensorflow, pandas, and numpy to deploy PCL.
 PCL has it's own labeling, pre-processing, and normalizing method to predict periodcity effectively.
+We achieved accuracy as 1 and loss below 1 as a result.

 ## Definition of Periodcity
 Time-series is divided into two classes, periodc time series and non-periodc time series.
 Periodc time series has regular seasonality without noise or pollution.